 Today, we will talk about how visual merchandising standards affect the consumer and encourage them to buy a product.

-In barren style, visual merchandising in a store is a marketing technique, a set of techniques, principles, laws, and tools for placing and displaying products aimed at stimulating sales growth.
+Visual merchandising in a store is a set of marketing techniques, principles, laws, and tools for placing and displaying products aimed at stimulating sales growth.

-There is a science to what visual merchandising is, helping to build relationships with the customer and to mastermind the customer’s attention – from acquaintance to motivation and brand loyalty.
+There is a science behind visual merchandising that helps build relationships with the customer and to hold the customer’s attention – from acquaintance to motivation and brand loyalty.

-Merchandising rules apply to everything from price tags and product nameplates to the interior colour scheme and the showcase lighting brightness.
-Knowledge of effective laws of merchandising implies knowledge of the basics of marketing, psychology, colour theory, the laws of sales of certain groups of goods, and so on.
+Merchandising rules apply to everything from price tags and product nameplates to the interior color scheme and the showcase lighting brightness.
+Knowledge of effective laws of merchandising implies knowledge of the basics of marketing, psychology, color concepts, the laws of sales of certain groups of goods, and so on.

 To sum up, the main functions and tasks of visual merchandising in a store are: